microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Training a LUIS model_

 1. Click **Intents** in the menu on the left to return to the Intents page.
-Then repeat Step 6 to add the utterances "get hockey news" and "get golf news."
+Then click **SearchNews**, and repeat Step 6 to add the utterances "get hockey news" and "get golf news."
 Confirm that LUIS automatically labels "hockey" and "golf" as NewsTopics.
 (If it doesn't, then add the labels manually.)
 Then click **Save**.

 	> **Tip:** If you would like to see the original terms you entered in the utterances rather than [$NewsTopic], select **Tokens** from the drop-down list labeled "Labels view."